 By entering your email address you agree to receive emails from Noob Gains.
 We respect your privacy and you can unsubscribe at any time.

 For five days a week, Evans hit the gym and focused on working out two muscle groups each training session.
 To challenge himself, he also added some gymnastic and plyometrics.

-He avoided intense cardio workouts, but did include circuits because he wanted to add muscle mass and not lose weight.
+He avoided intense cardio workouts, but like Chadwick Boseman’s Black Panther workout, he did include circuits because he wanted to add muscle mass without gaining excessive fat.

 On Saturdays, he would give his body a rest, and then do cardio circuits on Sunday.